marcinpawlukiewicz/motherboard-components/_sources/expansionbuses.md

 # The Expansion Buses

 An expansion bus, typically made up of a series of slots on the motherboard, allows the CPU to communicate with peripheral devices (input/output).
-They are essential as basic PC system does not have all the features.
-The expansion buses allow us for adding additional attributes to our PC such as sound cards, video cards, SCSI controller cards, network interference cards[^1].
+They are essential as a basic PC system does not have all the features.
+The expansion buses allow for adding additional attributes to our PC such as sound cards, video cards, SCSI controller cards, network interference cards[^1].

 - There are several different expansion buses that provide different features.
 - Industry Standard Architecture (ISA)